every-day-things/citadel/README.md

 ### Non-goals

 - **Ebook reader**: Citadel is not an ebook reader.
-There are many other tools that do a much better job than we could do.
+There are already excellent ereader apps: Citadel will open your files in your default apps.
 - **...or editor**: If you're editing ebook _content_ (not metadata like titles), Citadel will not be a replacement for you.
 - **100% feature parity**: Primarily around Plugins, but there are some advanced features of Calibre we'll likely never build.

 ## Downloading

 > [!WARNING]
 > Citadel is _very_ early in development.
-It will crash.
-A lot.
+It may crash, or be missing basic features.
 It may corrupt your ebook library.
 >
 > **Back up your Calibre library regularly if you use Citadel on it.**

+(Semi-) stable builds are available in [Releases](https://github.com/every-day-things/citadel/releases).

-Citadel builds are available from [GitHub actions](https://github.com/every-day-things/citadel/actions/runs/7536243753).
+Development builds are available from [GitHub actions](https://github.com/every-day-things/citadel/actions/workflows/build.yml).

-There is no guarantee these builds work.
+Please report any issues or crashes you experience while using any version of Citadel!

 ## Developing